Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks

 Note here that $J^{\prime}$ and $Y^{\prime}$ are the number of diameter classes and years in the \citeauthor{klein1978attack} dataset, and should not be confused with the more granular diameter classes and the indeterminate number of years in the simulation model.

 Finally, we turn off time-scale separation by forcing lodgepole pine to grow quickly.
-To accomplish this, we iterate pine mortality, growth, and recruitment (\eqref{eq:tree_recurse}--\eqref{eq:tree_recruit}) 50 times between bouts of beetle attacks, such that year-old trees have 8-inch diameters.
+To accomplish this, we iterate density-independent pine mortality, growth, and recruitment (\eqref{eq:lodge1}--\eqref{eq:lodge2}) 50 times between bouts of beetle attacks, such that year-old trees have 8-inch diameters.

-We create simulation scenarios where either 0, 1, or 2 of the life history traits have been turned off.
-The result is 10 simulation scenarios: 9 counterfactual and 1 realistic (i.e., all of the traits are turned on).
+We create simulation scenarios where either 0, 1, or 2 of features have been turned off.
+The result is 10 simulation scenarios: 9 counterfactual and 1 realistic (i.e., all of the features are turned on).
 For each scenario, we draw 1,000 sets of parameters from the joint posterior distribution of the statistical models.
 For each parameter set, we simulate 3,000 years of data, starting with zero beetles and equilibrium forest conditions.